tiptenbrink/munchkin/README.md

 $ python3 scripts/check-solutions.py experiments/<timestamp>-tsp
 ```

+> [!IMPORTANT]
+> Solution checking is done using [MiniZinc](https://minizinc.org).
+Make sure you have it installed and available on your PATH.

 ### Statistic Parsing
 The `parse-data` script can be used to aggregate the statistics for all the runs into a single CSV file for an evaluation.
 It will generate a CSV with a row for each instance, containing solver statistics.